On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Diagonal approximation: effects in simulations

 In the \textsc{Quijote} simulations, the scatter of maximum likelihood values in the diagonal approximation is noticeably larger than the MCMC posteriors, while in the \textsc{Patchy} mocks the effect is milder, mostly affecting the tails of the distribution.
 This may be caused by the combination of the difference in tracer type, shot-noise and bin-size; in particular, \textsc{Quijote} has negligible shot-noise and a smaller bin size, as specified in Section \ref{sec: sims} and in \cite{novell2023geofpt}.
-For simplicity, in what follows we focus on the \textsc{Patchy} mocks\footnote{We have checked that the results presented hereafter are qualitatively equivalent in both simulation sets, with a small difference in magnitude.}.
+For simplicity, in what follows we focus on the \textsc{Patchy} mocks.\footnote{We have checked that the results presented hereafter are qualitatively equivalent in both \textsc{Quijote} and \textsc{Patchy} simulation sets, with a small difference in magnitude.
+We choose to present the results from the \textsc{Patchy} mocks for two reasons: firstly, their closer resemblance to galaxy data compared to the \textsc{Quijote} simulations; and secondly, as demonstrated in Figure \ref{fig: mcmc_vs_scatter}, the \textsc{Patchy} simulations exhibit superior performance under the diagonal approximation.
+This implies that, should the diagonal approximation prove unsuitable for \textsc{Patchy}, its performance in the \textsc{Quijote} simulations would be equally, if not more, limited.}